sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 * providing the SCM and Project URLs to the source code and homepage of the library.

-*Note:* After creating you Sonatype account (on their JIRA) you can log in using the same credentials to the [Nexus Repository Manager][sonatype-nexus] which is not required to be used in this guide, but can be used later to check on the published artifacts.
+*Note:* After creating you Sonatype account on JIRA, you can log in to the [Nexus Repository Manager][sonatype-nexus] using the same credentials, although this is not required in the guide, it can be helpful later to check on published artifacts.

 Notice that Sonatype advises that responding to the **New Project ticket** might take up to two business days, but in my case it was few minutes.